KosinskiLab/pyTME/doc/quickstart/matching/constrained.rst

     You can also constrain the rotational search to account for properties like template symmetry.
 For instance for the C3 symmetric HA, try replacing ``--angular-sampling 10`` with ``--cone-angle 180 --cone-sampling 10 --axis-symmetry 3``.

 The output of constrained template matching is a pickle file containing the score space and identified orientations.
 We can explore the score space in the ``preprocessor_gui.py`` using the **Import Pickle** button.
 Shown below is a comparison of HA and NA matching using constrained and unconstrained matching, respectively.
 Note the increase in peak sharpness and decreased contribution of the membrane density in constrained matching.
-Achieving more uniform matching scores for HA would require a more stringently created mask.
-In essence, HAs orthogonal to the missing wedge score lower, because applying a wedge mask to the template density stretches the template, and pushes a considerable amount outside the mask.
-Alternatively, background correction could be performed, for instance using ``--background-correction phase-scrambling``.

 .. figure:: ../../_static/examples/constrained/scores.png